Bernhard Vogel

 Bernhard Vogel (/de/; 19 December 1932 – 2 March 2025) was a German politician of the Christian Democratic Union (CDU).
 He was the 4th Minister President of Rhineland-Palatinate from 1976 to 1988 and the second Minister President of Thuringia from 1992 to 2003.
 He was the only person to have been head of two different German federal states and was the longest-governing Minister President of Germany.
 He served as the 28th and 40th President of the Bundesrat in 1976 to 1977 and 1987 to 1988.

 Life and career

 Early life and education

 Vogel was born in Göttingen on 19 December 1932 and grew up in Giessen.
-He received his Abitur in Munich in 1953, and began studies in political science, history, sociology, and economics, first in Heidelberg and then in Munich.
+He received his Abitur in Munich in 1953, and began studies in political science, history, sociology, and economics, first at Heidelberg University and then at the Ludwig-Maximilians-Universität München.
 He received his doctorate in 1960, while working as a research assistant at the Institute of Political Science at the University of Heidelberg.
 He became a lecturer there the following year, also working in adult education.